Tyrannical Little Putz David Hogg Threatens the President

 I hope Secret Service has a conversation with little snowflake, David Hogg.
-He is one arrogant, sanctimonious individual who threatened the President on Monday.
+He is one arrogant, sanctimonious individual and he threatened the President on Monday.
 He should know how he looks to the majority of the country, it’s not pretty.

 After the President tweeted Iran, Hogg wrote: “To US President Trump: NEVER, EVER THREATEN THE UNITED STATES AGAIN OR YOU WILL SUFFER CONSEQUENCES THE LIKES OF WHICH FEW THROUGHOUT HISTORY HAVE EVER SUFFERED BEFORE.
 WE ARE NO LONGER A COUNTRY THAT WILL STAND FOR YOUR DEMENTED WORDS OF VIOLENCE & DEATH.
 BE CAUTIOUS!